baihongguo/hlmm/docs/hlmm_chr.rst

 Before fitting locus specific models, the script will first fit a null model including the mean covariates in m_covariates.fam and the variance covariates in v_covariates.fam.
 The script will output the null model estimates of the mean covariates in phenotype.null_mean_effects.txt and null model estimates of the variance covariates in phenotypes.null_variance_effects.txt, unless --no_covariate_estimates is added to the command.
-Unless --fit_covariates is added to the command, phenotype is adjusted based on the null model estimates of the mean covariate effects and variance covariate effects.
-The adjusted phenotype is used to fit locus specific models without fitting the mean and variance covariates.
+Unless --fit_covariates is added to the command, the phenotype is adjusted based on the null model estimates of the mean covariate effects and variance covariate effects.
+The adjusted phenotype is used to fit locus specific models without fitting the mean and variance covariates for each locus.